What is Diet Culture?

 Just as a person with PTSD can be triggered by a loud noise, any person with a traumatic weight history might be similarly triggered when their medical provider brings up their weight.

-And diet culture warriors may easily misunderstand and mistakenly attack dietitians who work to help patients/clients achieve health benefits associated with weight loss.
+And diet culture warriors may easily misunderstand and mistakenly attack medical providers who work to help patients/clients achieve health benefits associated with weight loss.

 NutriScape articles will discuss the physiologic benefits of weight loss, and particular health behaviors and foods.
-There is absolutely no motivation to moralize about these things.
+As you read, understand that there is absolutely no motivation to moralize about these things.
 Dietitians just don’t think like that.
 Rather, we want to provide people with effective tools to address health issues.

 Weight Loss Can Provide Metabolic and Quality of Life Benefits